How Holiday Inn revolutionized 20th century travel - KTVZ

 “He was not a man who looked in the past much,” says Spence of his father, who passed away aged 90 in 2003.

-“While the Great Sign isn’t making a comeback per se, we are paying homage to it through our color palette, wall art, and accent pieces,” Jennifer Gribble, senior vice president global marketing mainstream brands for InterContinental, tells CNN Travel.
+“While the Great Sign isn’t making a comeback per se, we are paying homage to it through our color palette, wall art, and accent pieces,” Jennifer Gribble, senior vice president global marketing mainstream brands for IHG Hotels & Resorts, tells CNN Travel.
 “The keen observer will be able to find hints of it throughout our designs.”

 Creating a modern hotel